Elements-Agency/benjaminjyoung/content/artwork/lemon-tree/index.md

 alt: This painting by Ben Young depicts a vibrant pair of yellow lemons with lush green leaves and white blossoms against a textured white background.
 author: Benjamin J. Young

+progress: Acrylic on stretched canvas.
+It was a quick, small work, art piece.
+Building full body layers after layers and staying contrast with no blending.

 featured: false
 ratio: portrait